Crochet ponytail hat pattern

 Quick answer

-This crochet ponytail hat pattern is worked from the top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) hook.
-You’ll start by chaining to create the ponytail opening, crochet the hat in simple rounds, then add a stretchy ribbed brim for a snug, comfy fit.
-Sizes included: toddler, child, and adult.
+This crochet ponytail hat pattern is a beginner-friendly hat worked from the top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) crochet hook.
+It includes toddler, child, and adult sizes and features a built-in ponytail opening with a stretchy ribbed brim for a snug, comfortable fit.

 Why you’ll love this pattern